 The preparation of the sub floor will be different depending on the type of sub floor you want to level.
-It is important for the self leveling compound to properly bond with the subfloor so preparation is the key when leveling a floor with a self leveling compound.
+It is important for the self leveling compound to properly bond with the subfloor so preparation is the key.
 You can apply self leveling compound directly to hardibacker, cement board or any other approved tile setting materials.
 If you are applying the self leveling compound to a concrete floor then it is important for the concrete floor to be totally clean and free of dirt and debris.
 When applying a self leveling compound to an existing tile installation it is important that the tiles be sanded down and scuffed up so that the self leveling compound will bond with the existing tiles.

-Many homes have plywood or osb wood flooring subfloors and you should not apply the self leveling compound directly to these or any other types of wood based material flooring materials.
+You should not apply the self leveling compound directly to osb, plywood or any other types of wood based material flooring materials.
 For wood based sub floors you must first apply a bonding agent to the subfloor to get good adhesion with the self leveling compound material.
-Applying a metal lath with staples to a wooden subfloor will also work to properly adhere the self leveling compound with the wood based subfloor.
+Applying a metal lath with staples to the wooden subfloor will also work to properly adhere the self leveling compound with the wood based subfloor.
 You should read and follow the instructions closely as to what bonding agent is recommended for the particular brand of self leveling compound you are using.

 When initially poured the self leveling compound will be extremely runny and have the consistency of pea soup.
 It is important to caulk around all the edges and seams prior to applying the self leveling compound.
 You do not want the self leveling compound dripping out or down below especially if you are applying it to a second floor room.
 You should also tape up any vertical finished beams or walls so you do not mess up the finish of these areas while applying the self leveling compound material.